ashley-d-lu/Good-Samaritan-Hub/README.md

 Get a conversation for a single user: `GET "/conversations/:username"`
 - Additional notes on authorization:
-    - User can only access their own conversation
+    - Users can only access their own conversations
-    - Admin can get any user"s conversation
+    - Admins can access any conversations
 - Expected Response:
-    - [{username: String, lastMessageTime: Date, post: ObjectID} ...]
+    - `[{username: String, lastMessageTime: Date, post: ObjectID} ...]`
-    - 401 Unauthorized if not same user or admin
+    - 401 Unauthorized if the sender is not the admin or the user with the given username

 Creates a conversation: `POST "/conversations/:username"`
-- Updates both user"s conversation, and user being messaged
+- Updates the conservation of the user with the given username and the user being messaged
 - Expected Body:
-    - {
-	"messagedUser": String
+    - `{ "messagedUser": String }`
-}
 - Expected Response:
-    - Updated Conversation for user
+    - The updated Conversation document
-    - 401 Unauthorized if not same user or admin
+    - 401 Unauthorized if the sender is not the admin or the user with the given username

 Update a conversation: `PUT "/conversations/:username"`
 - Expected Body:
-    - {
-"messagedUser": String,
+    - `{ "messagedUser": String, "Post": ObjectID }`
-"Post": ObjectID,
-}
 - Expected Response:
-    - 200 if conversation is updated
+    - 200 if the conversation successfully updated
-    - 401 Unauthorized if not same user or admin
+    - 401 Unauthorized if the sender is not the admin or the user with the given username

 ### Location Routes